ChrisAntley1/Speak-to-Lichess/README.md

 2. Make sure the extension is listening for your input by holding the ctrl key.
 You should see the "Press and hold ctrl to dictate" message on the game page change to "Listening...".
 You can also switch to "toggle to listen" mode in the popup menu.

 3. Say your move in SAN format.
 For pieces and numbers, simply say the piece or number.
-For the letter portion a square's coordinates, say a word that starts with that letter; for example "Eric" for "e" or "delta" for "d".
-Trying to say the letter itself will most likely be misinterpreted and is not recommended!
+For the letter portion of a square's coordinates, say a word that starts with that letter; for example "Eric" for "e" or "delta" for "d".
+Trying to say the letter itself will likely fail and is not recommended!
 NOTE: you can also use this "word that starts with desired letter" method to specify pieces if needed.

 4. The app will process your move and display it in SAN format below the text input box.
 Simply press enter to submit your move!
 If the move displayed is incorrect, you can try to dictate your command again, or you open the popup menu to see (and replace) the word that was incorrectly recognized.